-The Grampians Region Diversity Advisor’s role is to improve the capacity of Commonwealth Home Support Programme (CHSP) service providers to respond appropriately to the diverse experiences and needs of eligible older people; reducing marginalisation, disadvantage and improving access to appropriate CHSP services.
+The Grampians Region Diversity, Wellness and Inclusion Advisor’s role is to improve the capacity of Commonwealth Home Support Programme (CHSP) service providers to respond appropriately to the diverse experiences and needs of eligible older people; reducing marginalisation, disadvantage and improving access to appropriate CHSP services.

 The CHSP recognises that older people display the same diversity of characteristics and life experiences as the broader population and need to receive services which reflect their diverse needs.
 Each person may have specific social, cultural, linguistic, religious, spiritual, psychological, medical and care needs and may also identify with many diverse characteristics.